-Pupils who leave the site during the school day do so only WHEN collected by an authorised adult.
+Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
-More detailed information is available in our Collection of Children Outside of School Hours policy
+All pupils are signed in and out on the electronic system in the front office.